jittaearn/django-polls/README.md

  Make sure you are in the right directory.

     cd django-polls

+ Then activate the venv environment using the following command.

+    source venv/bin/activate

  ### Step 2:
  To run the server type the following command in the terminal.